toml-lang/toml/README.md

 String, Integer, Float, Boolean, Datetime, Array.

 Strings are UTF8 surrounded by double quotes.
 Quotes and other special characters must be escaped.

 ```toml
 "I'm a string. \"You can quote me\".
 Tab \t newline \n you get it."
 ```

 Here is the list of special characters.
+No other escape codes are recognized, and will cause an error.

 ```
 \0 - null character  (0x00)